home-banner.png

 We started our mission to eradicate this disease on a global level.
 A team of expert physicians, the men with prostate cancer, and their families have chosen to stand together to not only fight this disease, but to improve the overall health of men worldwide.

-Approaching the completion of 18,000 surgeries and having advised thousands of others positions us as experts in the field.
+Having completed over 18,000 surgeries and advising thousands of others positions us as experts in the field.
 We pride ourselves on emphasizing the importance of screening for early diagnosis, improved treatment modalities and educating doctors and patients.
 These experiences have allowed us to appreciate the magnitude of prostate cancer.

 home-education.png